Nexmo/nexmo-developer/README.md

 ## Upgrading Volta

-Volta is the Vonage design system, and is used to style Nexmo Developer.
+Volta is the Vonage design system, and is used to style Vonage APIs Developer Portal.
 To upgrade the version of Volta used:

 * Clone Volta on to your local machine
-* Remove the `app/assets/volta/scss` folder in Nexmo Developer
+* Remove the `app/assets/volta/scss` folder in Vonage APIs Developer Portal
 * Copy the `scss` folder from the Volta repo in to `app/assets/volta`
 * Commit and push.
 Rails will take care of compilation etc